Topics of this chapter:

-- The Frame Time affects the Frame Rate.
-The Frame Rate specifies how fast data is sent to the device or received from it [Frames Per Second; FPS].
+- The frame time [in milliseconds; ms] affects the frame rate.
+The frame rate specifies how fast data is sent to the device or received from it [in Frames Per Second; FPS].

-- Some LED fixtures might have problems with a high Frame Rate.
-Then, it is recommended to increase the Frame Time / to decrease the Frame Rate.
+- Some LED fixtures might have problems with a low frame time / high frame rate.
+Then, it is recommended to increase the frame time / decrease the frame rate.